zzhu247/Multi-Armed-Allocation-On-Ads/README.md

-# 🧠 Loblaw Budget Optimizer
+# 🧠  Budget Optimizer

-Welcome to **Loblaw Budget Optimizer** — a collaborative, cloud-ready machine learning pipeline that recommends weekly ad budget allocations across 8 digital channels.
+Welcome to ** Budget Optimizer** — a collaborative, cloud-ready machine learning pipeline that recommends weekly ad budget allocations across 8 digital channels.

 Built with ❤️ using PyTorch, Transformers, and a touch of S3 magic.